tfxsoftware/MultiTofSensor/README.md

 ## Planned Features

+**note: this is still a work in progress, please do not use it yet!**

 ### Core Functionality
 - Multiple sensor management through I2C multiplexer (up to 8 channels)
 - Custom I2C interface support (Wire selection)